maslomeister/dotfiles/README.md

-### This is a collection of customizations configs for various tools
+### Personal collection of files/configs/etc. for customization